Tim-Liam-Hill/SimpleWebBrowser/README.md

 We will need a lot of testing for this.
 I might also rework the CSS system a bit.
 The biggest issue right now seems to be the descendant tag thingies.

 What I think I will do is complete this chapter then come back and rework as necessary.
 A lot of the code can be reused but I think some better design patterns exist (or rather, for the things I want to implement I will need a more complex solution than the base cases the book provides).

+Since we are diverting from the book let's get down what we want to support.

+The desire for this CSS 'engine' is for it to support basic styling elements.
+The list for now will be:

+* tag, class, id selectors
+* background colors
+* text color
+* font family and size
+* text position (center, left, right)
+* border (Question: will we support border radius? would be cool to do this)
+* padding
+* margin
+* display

+Possible additions:

+* a subset of flex
+* grid
+* z index
+* tables (this isn't really css??)
+* background images (this is ambitious)

+I do want some element of layout control.
+That is to say: I think it would cool to display things not just on the right hand side but actually relative to each other.

+The thing about the above list is that we won't implement each thing fully.
+For example: for border there are a lot of things that can be implemented (dashed borders, double borders etc).
+Not all of those will be supported in all likelihood.

+I need to understand CSS a bit better, I have forgotten Inline vs Block elements and the quirks between the two.

+I think I will rework CSSParser to work similarly to how I refactored the URL class.
+That is: you create 1 CSSParser object and use that to parse everything (not a new object for everything).

+TODO: remember to get style tag contents.

 # Exercizes